 - The logo of your store should be in PNG or SVG format.

 - Product images should be in JPEG format.

-Following the above guidelines can result in a speedy Magento 2 store, so follow them at your own discretion.
+Following the above guidelines can result in boosting your Magento 2 speed, so follow them at your own discretion.
 After all, you don’t want a Magento 2 store that loads up quickly and runs smoothly.
 Oh wait, that’s exactly what you want.
 Just remember that the faster and well-optimized your personal development environment is, the faster will your online store will be.
-For any questions or queries you may have in mind, use the comments section below and let’s discuss.
+For any questions or queries, you may have in mind, use the comments section below and let’s discuss.